Overseas Transfer Allowance (OTA)

 The overseas scheme has it's own LSA and LSDBA which is only reduced by tax free payments from the overseas scheme.
 Likewise the UK allowances are not reduced by any tax free amounts paid from the overseas scheme.

 In the lead up to the abolition of the LTA this non interaction of the two regimes led to a concept known as "Double Bubble".
 So called, down to the fact that someone who had never taken any benefits before would be able to get two tax free lump sums of £268,275.
+However it is important to note the residency rules that need to be met to be able to use the OTA, more information is available here.
+It is also important to remember that another jurisdiction may not recognise the UK tax free status of PCLS for those who are resident there.

 Example